Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.49 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks' 4.43 team ERA ranks 20th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 62 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Diamondbacks pitchers combine to allow 63 total home runs at a rate of 1.1 per game (to rank 16th in the league).

-- Gallen (6-2) gets the starting nod for the Diamondbacks in his 12th start of the season.
-He's put together a 2.97 ERA in 66 2/3 innings pitched, with 75 strikeouts.
+- The Diamondbacks will send Henry (2-1) to make his seventh start of the season.
+He is 2-1 with a 4.50 ERA and 18 strikeouts in 34 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- His most recent appearance came in relief on Saturday when the left-hander tossed 1 1/3 scoreless innings against the Boston Red Sox while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.